pixiebrix/pixiebrix-extension/CONTRIBUTING.md

 # Contributing to PixieBrix

+## Contributor license agreement

+By contributing to this repository in any form, including creating issues and/or sending a pull request via GitHub, you agree to individual contributor license agreement.
+By contributing to this repository in any form as an entity, you agree to the corporate contributor license agreement.

 ## Did you find a bug?

 *If you are reporting a security bug, please contact the maintainers privately